 Frequently Asked Questions

-What is the length of the master’s degree program?
+What is the length of the Master of Science (MS) degree program?

 A minimum of 53 hours of graduate credit is required, which includes the completion of 400 clock hours of supervised clinical experiences in the practice of speech language pathology.
 Murray State University operates on a 17-week semester system.
 One summer session is required and can last up to six weeks.
 Students will register for four academic semesters and one summer session.
 The graduate program in speech-language pathology is designed for full-time students.
 Students will begin their studies in the fall.

 How can I check on the status of my application?